 Depending on the signs and symptoms, they may prescribe or recommend the following:

-Pain medications like ibuprofen, medications to relax your jaw muscles like Flexeril, soma, or valium, medication to help reduce the swelling in your jaw like corticosteroid drugs.
+Pain medications or anti inflammatories like ibuprofen, medications to relax your jaw muscles like Flexeril, soma, or valium, medication to help reduce the swelling in your jaw like corticosteroid drugs.

 Moreover, they can also prescribe stabilization splints or bite guards (night Guards), botox to reduce tension in the muscles and nerves of your jaw, and cognitive behavioral therapy to reduce stress.